open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 "generate_sample_data": "true"
 ```

-If set to true, the connector will collect the first 50 rows of data from each table included in ingestion and catalog that data as sample data to which users can refer in the OpenMetadata user interface.
+If set to true, the connector will collect the first 50 rows of data from each table included in ingestion, and catalog that data as sample data, which users can refer to in the OpenMetadata user interface.

-You can exclude collection of sample data by adding the following key-value pair in the `source.config` field of your configuration file.
+You can exclude the collection of sample data by adding the following key-value pair in the `source.config` field of your configuration file.

 ```json
 "generate_sample_data": "false"